 Schedule

-The Impact Evaluation reports shall be submitted in accordance with the schedule set forth in the annual portfolio evaluation plan.
+The Impact Evaluation reports should be submitted in accordance with the schedule set forth in the Portfolio Evaluation Plan.

 Compliance with the Impact Evaluation Plan

 The Impact Evaluation Report should describe any deviations in approach or algorithms between those used to determine the verified savings and those which the Impact Evaluation Plan anticipated would be used.